ywonjun1021/Baltimore-vs-Ellicott-City-MD/README.md

 The graph shows a similar relationship as we saw in Baltimore's scatter plot.
 The more income the household has, the more likely they were married.
 Again, vice versa.

+Also, comparing the two cities, we can see that there are more marriages in Ellicott City compared to Baltimore.